Vyral/jason-daniels/_posts/2020-07-17-which-3-upgrades-should-you-avoid-if-youre-preparing-to-sell.md

 **3\.
 Expensive landscaping**.
 For example, if you build any water features and/or large retaining walls you’ll be lucky to get a 25% return on value when you sell.

-If you’re curious which upgrades will fetch the best sale price for your home, give my team and I a call and we’d be happy to schedule a quick walk-through.
+If you’re curious about which upgrades will fetch the best sale price for your home, give my team and me a call and we’d be happy to schedule a quick walk-through.
 If you have questions about any other real estate topics, feel free to give me a call as well.
-I’m here to help.
+We're here to help.